MicrosoftDocs/azure-devops-docs/docs/report/powerbi/create-quick-report.md

 ## Continue to explore your data

-The reports shown in this quickstart guide illustrate how easy it is to generate reports of your VSTS data using Analytics views.
+The reports shown in this quickstart illustrate how easy it is to generate reports of your work tracking data using Analytics views.

 <a id="q-a">  </a>
 ## Try this next